ThePacielloGroup/cupper/content/patterns/writing/markdown-and-metadata.md

 tags = ['metadata', 'markdown']
 +++

-In **Infusion**, design patterns are documented using markdown.
-To create a new pattern file, just add a file with the `.md` extension to the `/patterns` folder.
-It's recommended you use "kebab case" to name the file ( words separated by hyphens).
+In **Infusion** everything is documented using markdown, as a "pattern".
+To create a new pattern file, just add a file with the `.md` extension to the `content/patterns` folder.
+It's recommended you use "kebab case" to name the file (words separated by hyphens).
 For example, a pattern with the title "Menu button" should probably have the filename `menu-button`.
 Then you get a nice clean URL: `username.github.io/your-library/patterns/menu-button`.

 If you're not familiar with writing markdown, there are a number of tutorials available.
 One of the best is [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) offered by Github.
 There's also a [nice cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).